 Configure Raspberry Pi from GUI

-As mentioned, in current versions of Raspbian, the Raspberry Pi configuration process has been greatly simplified as we have a configuration window with all available options.
+As we mentioned, in Raspberry Pi OS the configuration process has been greatly simplified, because we have a configuration window with the most common options.

 This window is available from the start menu, under Preferences/Raspberry Pi Configuration.